uknowpro/flexible-3tier-layered-architecture/README.md

 - Allows for migration to different frameworks or platforms.

 ## Purpose
-We pursue the following design principles:
+Pursue the following design principles:

 - Modules within the same layer do not reference each other.
 - Low-level modules do not reference high-level modules.